Should You Include Your Full Address On a Resume?

 Green geometrical pattern

-Once upon a time, your resume needed to include a comprehensive set of information so employers could contact you by phone, email, or mail.
-However, the way an employer actually contacts you has changed so your resume should adapt.
+Once upon a time, your resume needed to include a comprehensive set of information so employers could contact you by phone, email, or mail, depending on the capabilities of their systems.
+However, because the job search has become almost entirely digital, the way employers contact you has changed, so your resume should adapt.

-There are a few reasons why you should not include your full address on a resume.
-Here are the main three.
+The main question is whether to include your full address or simply have your location on your resume.
+For the most part, you’ll only need your location.
+There are quite a few reasons why you would not want to include your full address on your resume.
+Here are the main five.

 1. Privacy concerns

-Many companies use what’s called an Applicant Tracking System (ATS) to screen and filter resumes.
-This software screens your resume for keywords and information that is relevant to the position.
+Many companies use an Applicant Tracking System (ATS) to screen and filter resumes.
+This software scans your resume for keywords and information that is relevant to the position.
 Depending on what the employer has set up, the ATS may send your resume on to the next stage of the application process, recommend your resume as a good match, or reject your resume from further consideration.

 Some companies filter out resumes with a complete mailing address because your address is personal identification information (PII).
-The laws behind PII are pretty complex, but to get to the point, companies don’t want to be in any situation where they breach privacy or reveal sensitive personal information.
+The laws behind PII are pretty complex, but the bottom line is that companies don’t want to be in any situation where they could breach privacy or reveal sensitive personal information.

 For this reason, you should only include your city, state, and zip code on your resume when you submit it online.